hyperborea/heimdall/README.md

 Heimdall
 =============
 Heimdall is a free and open source data visualization and business monitoring system.
-It's meant to run on-premise within your company network and runs queries on your existing databases.
+It's meant to run on-premise within your company network and leverages your existing databases.

 Core concepts
 -------------